Program This Program will be offered again during SU20.

 Pathways: The Influence of Ancient Art on Contemporary Art enables students to explore Siena, a Tuscan hill town that flourished during the Middle Ages and still retains its walls and traditions in a mixture of old and new.
 Siena has a fascinating history and contains important examples of religious art and architecture.
 The traditions of the Palio (horse race) are still alive in each contrada or neighborhood so that an elaborate culture of parade, performance, costume, and local identity is maintained.
 Siena also has the growing presence in contemporary art thanks to the Siena Art Institute (SART), the host institution.
 Students will have access to museums, churches, collections, archives, and other historic and cultural resources of Siena through partnering with the staff, faculty, and programming (including guest lecturers and visiting artists) of the Art Institute.
 Staff from SART will serve as guides for local visits as well as during excursions in the Tuscan countryside and Florence (center of Renaissance art).
 Students will gather research material during their explorations of the city and its surroundings.
 They will have the opportunity to work with these materials in the studios of SART as well as participate in the life of the city through a series of walking, mapping, creating, and collecting projects with related readings and lectures on walking, art, and ritual.

 This program is located in Siena, Italy.

-Students will stay in accommodations on campus at the Siena Art Institute.
+Students will stay in accommodations on near the Siena Art Institute.

 Program Coordinator, Global Education, The College of Arts and Sciences